YuruYuri: Student Council

-Another candidate is vying for the position of Student Council vice president next year.
-She possesses navy blue hair and is well-endowed, which often leads to teasing from Sakurako, who is jealous of her early physical development.
-Despite her graceful demeanor, refined speech, and use of sophisticated vocabulary, she does not actually come from a wealthy background.
-In many ways, she is the opposite of her childhood friend Sakurako, with whom she frequently engages in arguments.
+Himawari is another candidate vying for the position of Student Council vice president.
+She is well-endowed, which often leads to teasing from Sakurako, who is jealous of her early physical development.
+Despite her graceful demeanor, refined speech, and use of sophisticated vocabulary, Himawari does not come from a wealthy background.
+She is the opposite of her childhood friend Sakurako, with whom she frequently starts arguments.
 However, her tendency to speak directly and aggressively only toward Sakurako reflects the deep intimacy the two share.
-In fact, she holds genuine affection for Sakurako and often assists her with school assignments.
+As the series progresses, Himawari holds affection for Sakurako and often assists her with school assignments.